 For couples, the budget-conscious or those keen on sailing – of course, a monohull has its advantages.

-We often tell people trying to decide between a cat and yacht is that personally, we all prefer to sail a yacht to a destination, but to be on a catamaran when at anchorages - due to the sailing enjoyment on a yacht and the living space of a cat.
+We often tell people trying to decide between a cat and a yacht that we all prefer to sail a yacht to a destination but to be on a catamaran when at anchorages – due to the sailing enjoyment on a yacht and the living space of a cat.